Alkush-Pipania/AI-presentation-builder/README.md

-# GOOG
+#Presentation Builder

-**GOOG** is an AI-powered wrapper designed to simplify the process of creating PowerPoint presentations.
+It is an AI-powered wrapper designed to simplify the process of creating PowerPoint presentations.
 Leveraging modern tools like **Bun**, **Clerk**, and **Neon**, GOOG aims to streamline presentation creation with AI assistance for content generation, design suggestions, and more.

 ## 🚀 Features
 - AI-generated presentation slides